 - Investigate how their impacts vary between contexts and cities

 We will use multi-year crowdsourced data from Glasgow and Edinburgh, built environment factors (e.g., land use, infrastructure), weather data and other relevant datasets, and utilise small area estimation techniques and/or machine learning to predict cycling activities at the fine geographical scale.
 Data from sensors and existing models (e.g., those used by the Department for Transport) will be used as ground truth measures to calibrate and validate our models.
-Advanced statistical models (e.g., fixed effects spatial panel models) will be employed to evaluate the effects of cycling infrastructure as well as other interventions and how these vary between Glasgow and Edinburgh.
+Advanced statistical models (e.g., fixed effects spatial panel models) will be employed to evaluate the effects of cycling infrastructure as well as other interventions,including the coronavirus pandemic, and how these vary between Glasgow and Edinburgh.

 - Sustrans: Assisting in data collection and partnering with us for the evaluation of the South City Way cycle lane in Glasgow.